CPVFD Banner

 Tender 960

-Brush 940 was built by Emergency One of Ocala, Florida on a 1979 GMC Sierra Grande 35 chassis.
+Engine 971 was built by Emergency One of Ocala, Florida on a 1979 GMC Sierra Grande 35 chassis.
 It is a 4-wheel drive mini-pumper with a 350 gpm Hale pump, a 350 gal. tank, booster hose, monitor, pre-connects and drafting ability.
 It was acquired from the Woodmen Valley Fire Protection District in 2009.
-This vehicle is in excellent condition, with under 11,000 miles, and enhances the CPVFD's ability to respond to wildland fires year round.
-It will also carry the Department's High Angle/Technical Rescue gear.
+This vehicle is in excellent condition, with under 11,000 miles, and enhances the CPFD's ability to respond to wildland fires year round.
+It will also carry some of the Department's Technical Rescue gear.

 Rescue 970